-In either cases of relativistic or non-relativistic reheating, reheating must occur before BBN, when the universe is both radiation dominated \cite{Kawasaki:2000en,Hannestad:2004px} and essentially dominated by the known SM particles \cite{Dodelson:1992km,Hannestad:1995rs,Mangano:2005cc}.
-The first condition amounts to requiring that the dark photons decay before BBN; the second requires that they are sufficiently non-relativistic by the time of BBN, or $m' \gtrsim$ MeV, cf. Fig \ref{fig:constraints}.
-If both conditions are satisfied, then the early universe may have been dominated by a hot HS, $\rho' \gg \rho$.
-This does not imply that process of reheating of the VS from a HS is without consequences.
-First, most of the entropy is initially within the HS .
-Furthermore, extra entropy may be created because the heating of the VS is an irreversible process.
-While the latter effect may only dilute the DM abundance, eq.\eqref{eq:DMabundance} both effects can dilute other relics that lie within the VS, like a baryon asymmetry, topological defects, other forms of DM, primordial gravitational waves, etc. Because of its importance, expressions for entropy production are given in the following section and also, re-derived from a different perspective in the appendix \ref{app:entropyProduction}.
-As we will show, if the baryon asymmetry is created after reheating, the dilution of DM due to entropy production from a hot HS may allow thermal DM to be as heavy as $\sim 10^{11}$ GeV, much heavier than standard bounds, see fig.\ref{fig:newDomain} and also \cite{Berlin:2016gtr,Heurtier:2019eou,Bernal:2023ura}.
+In either cases of relativistic or non-relativistic heating, reheating must occur before BBN with a Universe that is radiation dominated \cite{Kawasaki:2000en,Hannestad:2004px} and mostly composed of SM particles \cite{Dodelson:1992km,Hannestad:1995rs,Mangano:2005cc}.
+Reheating before BBN requires that the dark photons have either thermalized with the VS (relativistic heating) or decayed (non-relativistic heating) before BBN.
+If this is satisfied, the second condition, which can be expressed in terms of the effective number of neutrino degrees of freedom at BBN, $\Delta N_{\rm eff}$, requires that the dark photons are non-relativistic by the time of BBN, $m' \gtrsim$ MeV, cf Fig \ref{fig:constraints}.
+If both conditions are satisfied, then the early Universe may have been dominated by a hot HS, $\rho' \gg \rho$.
+This does not mean that the process of reheating of the VS from a hot HS is without consequences.
+First, most of the entropy of the Universe lies initially within the HS and must be transferred to the VS. Second, entropy may be created through the irreversible process of heating.
+While entropy production may lead to dilution of the DM abundance, eq.\eqref{eq:DMabundance}, both effects are relevant if there are relics within the VS that are generated before reheating, like a baryon asymmetry, topological defects, other forms of DM, primordial gravitational waves, etc. Given the relevance of entropy production and transfer, we provide for completeness several expressions for entropy production both in the following section and, from a different perspective, in the appendix \ref{app:entropyProduction}.
+As we will show, baring issues with the baryon asymmetry of the Universe, expansion by a hot HS may allow thermal DM particles to be as heavy as $\sim 10^{11}$ GeV, much heavier than standard bounds, see figure \ref{fig:newDomain} (see also \cite{Berlin:2016gtr,Heurtier:2019eou,Bernal:2023ura}).